Electronic Licensure Transfer Program

 You will be asked to disclose any board actions taken against your license, whether disciplinary or non-disciplinary, including citation, reprimand, suspension, or revocation, to complete the application.

 Adding or Changing States

-Multiple states can be included in one application, but changes cannot be made once the application is submitted.
+Multiple states can be included in 1 application, but changes cannot be made once the application is submitted.
 You may not add, delete, or change one state to another on a submitted application.
 If you need to make a change to a requested state, you will need to submit a new application after the existing application has been processed by NABP and submitted to the applicable boards of pharmacy.

 Allow Time for Processing

 We will review your submitted application within 3 to 5 business days.
 Additional time may be needed if you have any board actions that were issued against your license.

 Your application will then be sent to the boards of pharmacy, and they will review it, assess your fulfillment of the other requirements, and make a licensure decision.
 Applicants do not need to contact the board to let them know the application is available.
 The processing time can vary depending on the board.

 Note: Some boards require that you print and mail the application to the board office.
 Verify this step on the board’s website before you apply.